 Season the beef cubes with sea salt and black pepper and toss to coat well with 2 tablespoon of olive oil.
 Working in batches so you don’t overcrowd the pan, brown the beef in the hot pot.
 Transfer to a bowl and keep warm.

 Add the 2 tbs butter and a lug of olive oil to the pot and sautee the chopped onions until translucent (about 5 min).
-Add the garlic and cook one more min.
+Add the garlic and red pepper flakes and cook one more min.
 Stir in the flour and paprika and cook for another minute or so making sure not to burn it.

 Deglaze the pot with the warm water whisking as you add it to break up any lumps that might form.
 Bring to a simmer.

-Add the beef cubes back to the pot, the bay leaf and thyme, cover with a tight lid and allow it to simmer together for 2 1/2 hours stirring occasionally.
+Add the beef cubes back to the pot, the bay leaf, whole cloves and thyme.
+Cover with a tight lid and allow it to simmer together for 2 1/2 hours stirring occasionally.

 Add the potatoes and carrots to the stew, turn the flame up to med-low and simmer partially covered for another 20 minutes or so until the potatoes are cooked through.
 Remove from heat.
 If using potato gnocchi add them in the last 5 minutes of cooking or boil separately then add them to the stew.

 Add the tomatoes and peas and give the stew a good stir.
 Cover with the lid for a few minutes until the tomatoes release their juices and the peas are just heated through.